CarlosQR/betterMembean/README.md

 # Better Membean by Carlos Quiñones

-This extension applies a theme to your membean sessions.
+This extension applies a theme to your membean sessions.<br/>
 Basic Information:

 1.Only use the extension once you are in a membean session or on the screen that lets you chose the length of your session. <br />